Stationary curves under the M\"obius-Plateau energy: Energy Minimization

-We also state some key results that are useful in the proof of the existence theorem, \begin{lemma}[\cite{freedman1994mobius} Lemma 1.2] Let $\gamma:X\rightarrow\RR^3$ be a rectifiable curve in $\RR^3$ parametrized by arc length.
+We also state some key results that are useful in the proof of the existence theorem. \begin{lemma}[\cite{freedman1994mobius} Lemma 1.2] Let $\gamma:X\rightarrow\RR^3$ be a rectifiable curve in $\RR^3$ parametrized by arc length.
 If $E_M[\gamma]$ is finite, then $\gamma$ is $C$ bi-Lipschitz with constant $C$ depending only on $E_M[\gamma]$.
 Furthermore, $C \to 1$ as $E_M[\gamma] \to 0$. \end{lemma}

-As noted in \cite{freedman1994mobius}, subarcs of a curve with finite M\"obius energy can be made to have arbitrarily small energy given that their length is sufficiently small, yielding the next useful corollary.
+As noted in \cite{freedman1994mobius}, the M\"obius energy enjoys a property akin to absolute continuity: subarcs of a curve with finite M\"obius energy can be chosen to have arbitrarily small energy provided that their length is sufficiently small.
+Since the M\"obius energy is small, the (inverse) intrinsic and extrinsic distances are close in $L^2$, and so the subarcs are close to being isometrically embedded in $\R^3$.

 \begin{lemma}[\cite{freedman1994mobius} Corollary 1.3] With $\gamma$ as above such that $E_M[\gamma]$ is finite, we have that for any $\varepsilon > 0$, there exists $\delta = \delta(\varepsilon, \gamma) > 0$ such that $\gamma$ is a $(1+\varepsilon)$ bi-Lipschitz embedding on subarcs of $\gamma$ with length less than $\delta$. \end{lemma}